Taape for Tiara

 Have someone drop you off

-street side of the Shops of Wailea.
+at the Shops of Wailea.

 Shuttle buses from Lahaina